Skip to content

 “this stillness is purifying.

-strange as it may seem, the outer quietude quickly reveals the inner restlessness.
+the outer quietude quickly reveals the inner restlessness.

 what am i going to do when there is nothing to do?